natalia-czyzyk/abm-consumer-preferences-cosmetics/README.md

 The model helps in understanding:

-Influence of product attributes on adoption.
+- Influence of product attributes on adoption

-Effectiveness of marketing campaigns.
+- Effectiveness of marketing campaigns

-Dynamics of consumer behavior in the sustainable cosmetics market.
+- Dynamics of consumer behavior in the sustainable cosmetics market

 ## Contributors

 Natalia Czyżyk - Master's thesis author

 Prof. Anna Kowalska - Pyzalska - Master's thesis supervisor at Wrocław University of Science and Technology

 ## Acknowledgments

 Survey respondents and contributors

 Supervisors and academic mentors

 Open-source tools: Python, Pandas, NetLogo